 Uplifting to the spirit and emotions

-With its yellow flowers and peak summer bloom, Hypericum is often thought of as sunlight in a bottle
+With its yellow flowers and bloom during the peak of summer, Hypericum is often thought of as sunlight in a bottle.

 Views on its temperature vary greatly depending on the source.
 When this happens with an herb (Hawthorn is another example), it usually means it is mild to neutral and can be experienced on either side of neutral depending on the individual.